 All volunteers are required to have adequate volunteer travel insurance and provide a recent criminal background check to IVHQ after registering on the program.

 Can a foreigner volunteer in the USA?
 Yes, IVHQ’s volunteer program in the USA is the perfect opportunity for both travelers from outside the USA and Americans looking for a meaningful opportunity to volunteer outside their hometown.
 All you need is the willingness to positively support communities in New Orleans, to work with like minded people and a desire to provide help where it’s needed.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.

 We’ll work closely with you to understand the goals of your group, so you can leave the planning to us.
-We can create a customized itinerary to provide your team members with a well-organized schedule so you can make the most of your time in New Orleans, while making a positive contribution to the local community.
+We can create a customised itinerary to provide your team members with a well-organised schedule so you can make the most of your time in New Orleans, while making a positive contribution to the local community.

 If you’re volunteering with 8 or more people, you can connect directly with our Volunteer Groups team to share your ideas with us.